 Always follow your gut feeling.

-3. Give yourself 1 challenging goal to complete
+3. Give yourself 1 goal to complete

 Sometimes the reason you don’t feel like you’re motivated is that you haven’t been ‘productive’.
 Being productive is subjective.
 You can change your perception of productivity by reflecting on what you do at the end of the day.
 I’m pretty sure you filled up your day with things like watching films, researching, reading, cooking, admin stuff, talk to the family.
 That’s still being productive.